sangheestyle/grader/README.md

 $ python grader.py
 Enter github ID: sangheestyle
 Enter github password:
-Enter github user: CSCI-4830-002-2014
 Enter github project: challenge-week-1
 ```

-And, you will get the result.
+And, you will get the result like the following..
 ```
 JoshFerge 100 False
 ianks 100 False